AioTodo/SwiftCar/README.md

 # SwiftCar – Car Rental Platform

-SwiftCar is a React-based car rental booking platform that connects travelers with local car rental agencies.
-This repository contains the **frontend UI** built with Create React App, using **React 19**, **React Router v6**, **Sass**, and a small set of utilities and mock services.
+SwiftCar is a modern, full-featured car rental booking platform that connects travelers with local car rental agencies.
+This repository contains the **frontend UI** built with Create React App, featuring a comprehensive multi-role system with dedicated interfaces for customers, agencies, and administrators.

 **Status:** Customer + Agency flows are functionally complete for a demo; Admin and analytics features are partially scaffolded.

+## 🎯 Project Goal

+SwiftCar aims to revolutionize the car rental industry by creating a seamless, transparent, and user-friendly platform that:

+- **Empowers Travelers**: Provides customers with easy access to a wide selection of rental vehicles with transparent pricing, detailed information, and verified reviews
+- **Supports Local Agencies**: Enables car rental agencies to reach more customers, manage their fleet efficiently, and grow their business with powerful management tools
+- **Ensures Quality**: Maintains platform integrity through admin oversight, agency verification, and content moderation
+- **Delivers Excellence**: Offers a modern, responsive, and accessible user experience across all devices

+The platform serves as a marketplace that benefits all stakeholders: customers get reliable rental options, agencies gain visibility and booking management tools, and administrators maintain quality standards.

+## 📖 Quick Navigation

+- **New to SwiftCar?** → Start with [Quick Start](#-quick-start) below
+- **Want to explore features?** → See [Features](#-features) section
+- **Need help navigating the platform?** → Check **[USER_GUIDE.md](USER_GUIDE.md)** for complete walkthrough
+- **Looking for technical docs?** → Jump to [Additional Documentation](#-additional-documentation)
+- **Setting up development?** → Follow [Quick Start](#-quick-start) and [Tech Stack](#️-tech-stack)

 ---